I got mine!

 hey guys,

-I just picked up about $1400 worth of parts for $200. a brand new Metzler 880 rear tire plus the wheel and final drive complete with u joint, drive shaft, brakes, rotor, caliper, swing arm, everything to complete a conversion to the 1500 rear wheel set up.
+I just picked up about $1400 worth of parts for $200. a brand new Metzler 880 rear tire plus the wheel and final drive complete with u joint, drive shaft, brakes, rotor, caliper, swing arm, everything to complete a conversion to the 1500 rear wheel set up

 John McFarland

-08-23-2007, 06:14 PM,
+#1 08-23-2007, 06:14 PM,

 Tim

-currenlty own Car, truck, and bicycle :) formerly owned 86 SEI,83GL 650i,82GL 500i 450 nighthawk, german spec CB 650, KZ 100, YZ 125, CT90 http://catman01.webs.com/ |
+450 nighthawk, german spec CB 650, KZ 100, YZ 125, CT90

-08-23-2007, 06:30 PM,
+#2 08-23-2007, 06:30 PM,

 John McFarland

-08-23-2007, 07:10 PM,
+#3 08-23-2007, 07:10 PM,

 well...

-I started on the conversion this afternoon. this is gonna be fun! (yeah right) but it will be worth it in the long run I'm sure. one thing I discovered, I'll never trust a certain Honda mechanic again. when I first got my wing last year I wasn't confident enough to replace my tires myself so, I had the Honda shop do it for me. besides a list of other things this guy did (or didn't do) is, when he tightened the axle nut he must have used an air powered impact wrench. the book calls for 69ft-lb. torque.
+one thing I discovered, I'll never trust a certain Honda mechanic again. when I first got my wing last year I wasn't confident enough to replace my tires myself so, I had the Honda shop do it for me. besides a list of other things this guy did (or didn't do) is, when he tightened the axle nut he must have used an air powered impact wrench. the book calls for 69ft-lb. torque.
 I used a 30" breaker bar and it was all I could do to get the nut loose.
 I swear it had to be at least 300ft-lb.
 I think I'm gonna have a serious talk with the service manager.
-I'll keep ya up-dated on my progress. till then, ride safe is anyone interested in pictures, or has this been beat to death?
+[Image: 8814.gif] I'll keep ya up-dated on my progress. till then,

 John McFarland

-08-24-2007, 05:02 PM,
+#4 08-24-2007, 05:02 PM,

 I'd love to see some pics as you go along John especially where the deep mods are done.